Over A Billion Recovered Nationwide

 Pleural Mesothelioma Symptoms and Diagnosis

 Pleural mesothelioma is often hard to diagnose because its symptoms may be very general; they are often attributed to the flu or another common sickness.
+Malignant pleural mesothelioma may not be diagnosed for up to and longer than 30 years after asbestos exposure.

 The symptoms of pleural mesothelioma include: